For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 - Fears change

 A Medicare Supplement is usually a no-brainer for snowbirds since the alternative option – a Medicare Advantage plan – is going to have networks.
-The only Medicare Advantage plan that does not have networks is going to be the Medicare Medical Savings Account (MSA), which would be an excellent alternative.

-Selling Medicare Supplement Tips
+Medicare Supplement Sales Tips

-Selling is going to be all about education.
+Selling is all about education.

 You're going to focus on educating the client about how Medicare works and how a supplement fits in perfectly.